 If ?transcoder is present and not #f, it must be a transcoder, and this procedure returns a textual input port whose transcoder is ?transcoder.
 Otherwise, this procedure returns a binary input port.
-The buffer mode b-mode defaults to block, which differs from block in Chez Scheme only for textual output ports.
-See the lead-in to Section 7.2 of The Scheme $Programming\ Language,\ 4th\ Edition$ for a description of the constraints on and effects of the other arguments.
+The buffer mode b-mode defaults to block.

-The Revised Report version of this procedure does not accept the optional b-mode and ?transcoder arguments, which limits it to an implementation-dependent buffering mode (block in Chez Scheme) and binary output.
+The Revised6 Report version of this procedure does not accept the optional b-mode and ?transcoder arguments, which limits it to an implementation-dependent buffering mode (block in Chez Scheme) and binary output.